Wandmalfarbe/cDock-Themes/README.md

 ## License

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+This project is open source licensed under the BSD 3-Clause License.
+Please see the [LICENSE file](LICENSE) for more information.